nii-primal/B-DRVS/README.md

 ## What This System Does

 Ghana's Data Protection Act (2012) requires health data to remain under Ghanaian jurisdiction.
-But the Ministry of Health has no way to verify in real time where vendor-hosted health servers are physically located — a gap exposed by the 2025 dispute between the Ministry of Health and Lightwave Technologies over whether patient data was hosted in India or Accra.
+But the Ministry of Health has no automated way to verify in real time where vendor-hosted health servers are physically located.

+This gap has already caused harm.
+A forensic audit of the Lightwave Technologies LHIMS contract (2019–2024) found that cloud servers hosting national patient data were located abroad, and that health data had been held for ransom by a foreign private entity — a direct breach of Ghana's data sovereignty obligations (Africa HealthTech Alliance, November 2025; Ghana Sentinel, October 2025).

+The problem extends beyond individual contracts.
+In April 2026, Ghana's Data Protection Commission rejected a $109 million US health agreement after its Executive Director determined that proposed clauses would grant foreign entities access to national health databases, metadata, and dashboards without adequate Ghanaian oversight — effectively shifting control of the health data architecture abroad (Ghana DPC, April 2026).

+B-DRVS directly addresses this verification gap by continuously and automatically confirming whether health servers are physically located within Ghana, writing tamper-proof compliance records to a permissioned blockchain, and alerting regulators in real time when a violation is detected.

 **B-DRVS solves this** by continuously and automatically verifying whether health servers are physically located within Ghana, writing tamper-proof compliance records to a permissioned blockchain, and alerting regulators in real time when a violation is detected.